-Group life insurance coverage is available for regular full-time staff employees and others as designated by the University Administrative Regulations.
+Group life insurance coverage is available for regular full-time staff employees and dependents, and others as designated by the University Administrative Regulations.

 The terms of the group life insurance policy issued by the current insurance carrier, selected by the University, are binding on all participants.